-For this air dispersion modeling analysis, ground-level concentrations was calculated along the facility boundary and within a Cartesian receptor grid.
-As mentioned in Section 3.3, receptor elevations and hill height scales required by AERMOD was determined using the AERMAP terrain preprocessor.
+For this air dispersion modeling analysis, ground-level concentrations will be calculated along the facility boundary and within a Cartesian receptor grid.
+As mentioned in Section 3.3, receptor elevations and hill height scales required by AERMOD will be determined using the AERMAP terrain preprocessor.